-LibParlor is happy to introduce Lauren Hays (@Lib_Lauren) as our guest contributor this week.
+LibParlor is happy to introduce Lauren Hays (@Lib_Lauren).
 Lauren is the Instructional and Research Librarian at MidAmerica Nazarene University in Olathe, KS.
 When she is not working, writing, or thinking about teaching she is most likely spending time with her dog Stan.

 Recently, I found myself telling a colleague who is earlier in their career than I am to find what they professionally enjoy and write about it.
 I gave this advice because I believe the best work is done by people who care about a topic with which they are working, but also because it makes the process of writing and publishing much more pleasurable.